DLT-Interoperability-Experiment/main/README.md

 2. Call for collaboration

-The editors of this document kindly invite other members of the ITU to eventually collaborate with this experiment on a voluntary basis.
+The editors of this document kindly invite other members and not members of the ITU to eventually collaborate with this experiment on a voluntary basis.